ankitson/gameoflife/README.md

-Simple (and buggy) game of life in scala / scalaJS
+Simple game of life in scala / scalaJS